mozilla/mozbase-deprecated/README.txt

  [fleem.js]

 The sections are read in order.
 In addition, tests may include arbitrary key, value metadata to be used by the harness.
-You can also have a ``[DEFAULT]`` section that will give key, value pairs that will be inherited by each test unless overridden::
+You may also have a ``[DEFAULT]`` section that will give key, value pairs that will be inherited by each test unless overridden::